Skip to content

 Ask "what does compounded GLP-1 cost per month?" and you will get a dozen different answers, all of them technically true and none of them the number you will actually pay.
 That is not because anyone is lying.
 It is because monthly cost is assembled from several moving parts, and providers show you the most flattering slice.
 This guide teaches you to reassemble the whole figure yourself.

-First, what "compounded" means for price A compounded GLP-1 is prepared by a pharmacy rather than mass-produced under an FDA-approved application; it is not FDA-approved and is priced outside the brand manufacturer's list-price system[[cite:1]].
+A compounded GLP-1 is prepared by a pharmacy rather than mass-produced under an FDA-approved application; it is not FDA-approved and is priced outside the brand manufacturer's list-price system1.
 That is precisely why compounded pricing is so variable: there is no single national list price to anchor to.
 Each provider and pharmacy sets its own, and the number you are quoted is a quote — not a market fact.
+That price is also tied to a legal availability window that moves — see why compounded GLP-1's legality hinges on the FDA shortage list for the mechanism behind why a rock-bottom compounded quote can disappear or change without warning.

-The parts that make up your monthly number **The introductory rate.** Many offers lead with a first-month or first-90-day price that is not the ongoing rate.
+**The introductory rate.** Many offers lead with a first-month or first-90-day price that is not the ongoing rate.
 Find the "then" price, because that is what you will pay for most of the year.
+The Edit is a textbook specimen: its advertised $109 semaglutide price is a first-order promotion, $100 off a single month, while the standing rate is $209.

 **The dose step-up.** GLP-1 dosing titrates upward over time.
 If a provider prices by dose, your monthly cost rises as you climb the ladder.
 A low starting-dose price can look very different at maintenance.